governifyauditor/goldenflow-showcase-project/README.md

 ## Simulate golden flow

 ### New branch - Started stories correlation
-1. Create 4 stories on PT (Pivotal Tracker) and start them.
+1. Create 4 stories on Pivotal Tracker by pressing the button `Add Story` on the top part of the column and click on the `Start` button on each to start them.
-2. Create 4 branches on GH (GitHub) from `main` branch.
-On 3 of them, write a PT story ID from the ones created on step 1.
-On the remaining one, write a name for the branch without having an id on it.
+2. We are going to create 4 branches on GitHub from `main` branch.
+First, create one with a name of your choice.
+3. Then, create 3 but this time including  in the name of the branch an ID of the four Pivotal Tracker stories created on step 1 (Check image below to see its location and the second image showing a branch name example based on the Pivotal Tracker Story ID).

 `Pivotal Tracker ID location:`